-The alcohol licensing regime provides a locally led system for regulating the sale of alcohol and is one of the key mechanisms by which availability can be controlled at a local level.
+The alcohol licensing regime provides a locally-led system for regulating the sale of alcohol, and is one of the key mechanisms by which availability can be controlled at a local level in order to prevent and reduce harm.
 As alcohol licensing is the responsibility of licensing boards, it will be essential that boards can identify where they share similar objectives to Community Planning Partners, and understand how they can best support each other towards these ends.
 In many respects, licensing boards and CPPs are already working towards shared goals and stand to benefit from more collaborative approaches.
 It will therefore be important that the new Licensing Policy aligns with community planning Local Outcome Improvement Plans (LOIPs).

-In addition, the work undertaken by the Alcohol and Drug Partnership will be of particular significance, and the new policy could signpost people to where they can access a copy of the ADP's Strategy and Delivery Plan.
-AFS would also recommend that the new policy references relevant strategies of the Health and Social Care Partnership (HSCP).
+In addition, the work undertaken by the Alcohol and Drug Partnership will be of particular significance, and the new policy could signpost people to where they can access a copy of the ADP's Delivery Plan.
+AFS would also recommend that the new policy references relevant locality plans, and the strategic plan of the Health and Social Care Partnership (HSCP).

-Scotland's alcohol strategy 'Changing Scotland's relationship with Alcohol a Framework for Action' remains of key relevance to the policy and should continue to be included.
+Scotland's alcohol strategy 'Changing Scotland's relationship with Alcohol a Framework for Action' is also of key relevance to the policy and should be referenced.
 This established a whole population approach to reducing alcohol harm and identified action on availability as one of three key mechanisms - alongside price and marketing - to achieve this.
 The Scottish Government's consultation on the strategy, published in 2008, recognised that the main mechanism for controlling alcohol availability was licensing legislation.

-The existing policy recognises that licensing boards have legal obligations under the Equality Act.
-AFS would recommend that the new policy also recognises that boards are bound by human rights legislation.
-Action on human rights in Scotland is currently being driven through Scotland's National Action Plan for Human Rights (SNAP) and there a range of links between alcohol related harm and the realisation of human rights in Scotland.
+Licensing boards are also bound by human rights legislation.
+Action on human rights in Scotland is currently being driven through Scotland's National Action Plan for Human Rights (SNAP) and there a range of links between alcohol-related harm and the realisation of human rights in Scotland.